Profile - David Cronenberg

 Dead Ringers (1988)

-This is the story of twins, both working in Canada as gyneacologists.
+This is the story, apparently based on actual events, of a set of twins, both working in Canada as gyneacologists.
 One is an ambitious, confident person and the other is shy and introverted.
 Their lives become more complex and intertwined as they pretend to be each other, in more and more personal ways.
-Eventually they achieve some sort of weird symbiosis where the balance between them must be maintained to a minute degree through drugs and drink.
-The destructive effects of this kind of behaviour is expertly demonstrated by Jeremy Irons who plays both twins with an impressive precision.
-Once again, Cronenberg hires the right man for the job.
-Genevieve Bujold is very good as the confused girlfriend of the twins.
+Eventually they achieve some sort of weird symbiosis where they each end up dealing with their deficiencies and weaknesses by submitting to the other's strengths.
+As this behaviour progresses though it becomes more and more of a balancing act until their co-dependencies must be maintained to a minute degree through drugs and alcohol.
+The insidious and destructive effects of this kind of behaviour is expertly demonstrated by Cronenberg and Jeremy Irons, who plays both twins with an impressive degree of subtlety and precision is absolutely terrific at both parts.
+Genevieve Bujold is also very good as the confused girlfriend of the twins.
+This is a slow burner of a film that gets under your skin, and is more disturbing as it progresses.

 Naked Lunch (1991)

-The first of the unadaptable classic novel adaptations, and a fine job he does too.
+The first of the unadaptable classic novel adaptations that Cronenberg decided to tackle, and a fine job he does too.
 William Burroughs wrote this drug-addled tale of his experiences as an artist (and a raging homosexual) in Tangiers in the fifties.
 And then he mixed up all the pages and voila! you've got Naked Lunch, except you're now in Interzone and your typewriter talks to you and there's a lot of suspicious characters around and weirdoid creatures called mugwumps start bending your ear in the casbah.
 Well, if you like your films to look exotic, and never be quite sure what the hell's going on then this is for you.
-It's not the easiest introduction to Cronenberg if you've never seen his films, but it's too weird to miss.
+It's not the easiest introduction to Cronenberg if you've never seen his films, but it's strangely compelling, very trippy and features some fine performances.
+There's such an odd and unsettling atmosphere to this, combined with outright bizarreness that if you're in the right mood this will blow you away.
+And if you happen to be watching it while under the influence then I wish you good luck.

 Crash (1996)

-The second unadaptable adaptation.
-This time it's J.G.
+After doing a such a good job of adapting the supposedly unadaptable Naked Lunch Cronenberg was obviously feeling confident that nothing in literature was impossible to successfully adapt, so he set himself an even tougher challenge in adapting J.G.
 Ballard's subversive and ultra-weird novel about a group of disparate people obsessed with testing the limits of their sexual tolerances.
 James Spader and Holly Hunter seem to feed off the intense extremes of emotions inherent in car crashes and they each become obsessed with this road they've chosen to travel in their own way.
 Cronenberg explores fully the motivations and fetishistic obsessions of each of the main characters in much more detail than most mainstream audiences cared for, and the resulting film is utterly compelling - like a bad car accident, you might say.
+There's no plot as such, and the motivations of the characters can sometimes be a bit hard to relate to, but you have to admit it would be difficult to imagine a film that conveys the sentiment and mood of the source better than this.